RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 Thread 1: Page 0 (bytes   0–4095)
 Thread 2: Page 1 (bytes 4096–8191)
 ```
-Pages (4 KB) dwarf cache lines (64 B), so threads don’t fight over the same cache line as in the other solution.
-But I am not completely sure.
-This is my conclusion after reading a lof and check with different LLM models.
+Pages (4 KB) are significantly larger than cache lines (64 B), which helps prevent threads from contending over the same cache line, unlike the previous solution.
+I'm not entirely certain about this, but it's my conclusion after extensive reading and consulting various LLM models.

 #### Code Changes

 The change is minimal.
-The `read_input_file` now returns a `Mmap` that is passed directly to the `parallel_eval` function.
-Now the OS maps directly the file into our process memory on demand in a efficient way:
+The `read_input_file` function now returns an `Mmap` object, which is passed directly to the `parallel_eval` function.
+This allows the operating system to efficiently map the file directly into our process memory on demand:

 ```rust
 use memmap2::Mmap;